 The consequences are real.
 The stakes are high.
 If you are a practicing nurse in Texas and have recently been arrested and charged with a DWI, you should contact an experienced criminal defense lawyer with specific trial and DWI experience.
 Your career and reputation can't afford a plea deal; you owe it to yourself to fight the charge.

-Reputable Board-certified DWI and Board-certified criminal defense attorney Doug Murphy has the experience, the knowledge, and the resources to address your DWI charge and fight it before a judge and jury.
+Renowned Board Certified DWI and Board Crtified criminal defense attorney Doug Murphy has the experience, the knowledge, and the resources to address your DWI charge and fight it before a judge and jury and obtain the best possible result.
 Contact Doug Murphy Law Firm online or by phone at (713) 229-8333 today to discuss your case.